iluvjava/Maths/Notebook 2.0 obsidian/MATH 999 Paper Reviews and Frontier Mathematics/Introduction ADMM.md

 \end{aligned}
 $$

-which requires solving the problem problem for each ascend step of the dual variable.
+which requires solving the problem for each ascend step of the dual variable.

 ---
 ### **Methods of Multipliers**

 ---